NickCampbell91/Macro-Micro-Manager/README.md

 # Macro Micro Manager

-Macro Micro Manager is a tkinter-based Python application for creating and executing custom macros with mouse and keyboard actions.
+Macro Micro Manager is a user-friendly, tkinter-based Python application designed for creating and executing custom macros consisting of mouse and keyboard actions.
+With an intuitive graphical interface, this powerful tool allows you to automate repetitive tasks, enhance productivity, and streamline your workflow by combining a series of mouse clicks, key presses, and wait times into a single macro.

 ## Features